oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ### Sending the Created Payment Link through WhatsApp

 For better payment conversion, you can send the created link to your users through WhatsApp.
 The message template is pre-defined by OY.
-Contact our Business Representative if you'd like to activate this feature.
+Contact our business representative if you'd like to activate this feature.

 The flow will be as follows: